Inbibo/adonisfx_docs/docs/documentation/maya/simshape.md

 The features that can be visualized with the debugger in the Skin deformer are:

- - **Collision Constraints**: for each vertex, a line will be drawn from the mesh to the closest point of a collider.
+ - **Collision Constraints**: For each vertex, a line will be drawn from the mesh to the closest point of a collider.
     - The debug lines will only be displayed in case collisions are enabled and colliders have been set up.
- - **Muscle Fibers**: for each vertex, a line will be drawn showing the direction of the muscle fibers.
+ - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
     - The debug lines will only be displayed in case muscle activations have been enabled with an Adonis Muscle Patches file.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.